Formula-Electric-Berkeley/FEB_Firmware_SN3/CAN_Library/README.md

 # 3 CAN Message Documentation

 Note: Bytes and bits are 0-indexed.
+Multi-byte data is stored in Big-Endian format.

 ## 3.1 BMS